sethtroisi/prime-gap/README.md

 ### Low Priority TODOs

 * Project
+  * [ ] Combined sieve in memory is 2x smaller than disk representation.
+Can I reuse that representation?
   * [ ] Figure out how to load (in c & python) and set config occasionally
   * [ ] Records / day in status.py or record_check.py
     * [ ] Test if sum(prob_record) matches with --no-one-side-skip